 You will find that some activities–like technical treks, kayaking, horseback riding, etc.–are only available to travelers with the necessary stamina, self-awareness, and body control to safely do them.
 That means that kids may need to be 12 or 14 for these activities.

 One other consideration is travel time.
 Some of the best places in Patagonia have retained their special character in part because they are not so conveniently reached.

 It’s not unheard of to drive 5.5 hours to reach a destination.
 Where possible, we can limit travel times through airport selection and schedule drives during a time of day when naps are likely.

 How safe is Patagonia?

 If you are worried about your health and safety in Patagonia, carefully consider the level of fitness required for the activities you’ve chosen.
-Even if a cold wind is blowing, consistent hydration is essential.
-Proper equipment is a must.
+You’ll need to remember to stay hydrated, even if it’s cold, and proper equipment is a must.

 How to get to Patagonia from Buenos Aires?

 Patagonia is easily accessible from Buenos Aires, Argentina’s capital city.
 The most direct route is to fly into either El Calafate or Ushuaia in Argentine Patagonia and explore from there.

 Luxury Travel Guides